4d-for-ios/4D-Mobile-App-Server-old/Documentation/Methods/Mobile App Active Session.md

 *message.successActiveSessionsMessage*: message displayed in the activation web page if the session is activated \
 *message.expireActiveSessionsMessage*: message displayed in the activation web page if the session has expired

+Note: if the settings file does not exist in the Resources folder of your 4D base, a settings.sample.json file will be created, there you will find the mandatory configuration that you must fill out.

 The HTML template will be sent to the user as a body after activating the session from the confirmation email.

-Note: if the settings file does not exist in the Resources folder of your 4D base, a settings.sample.json file will be created, there you will find the mandatory configuration that you must fill out

 ```html
 <html>